NeoNav: Improving the Generalization of Visual Navigation via Generating Next Expected Observations: Related Works

 \paragraph{Model-free navigation.} This approach learns to map the raw observations directly to actions.
 Mnih et al.~\shortcite{mnih2015} present the first deep reinforcement learning model, called Deep Q-Learning, that successfully learns control policies directly from high-dimensional sensory input.
 Schulman et al.~\shortcite{schulman2015} propose the Trust Region Policy Optimization (TRPO), which is effective for optimizing large nonlinear policies and demonstrates robust performance on a wide variety of robotic tasks.
 Lillicrap et al.~\shortcite{lillicrap2015} present the DDPG (Deep Deterministic Policy Gradient), which can robustly solve many simulated tasks.
 Model-free methods usually require large training data and the policies do not readily generalize to novel tasks in unseen environments.

-Several works study using deep neural networks to realize classical iterative planning without an explicit environmental model~\cite{tamar2016,silver2017,oh2017,lee2018}.
+Several works study using deep neural networks to realize classical iterative planning without an explicit environmental model~\cite{tamar2016,silver2017,oh2017,lee2018,zhao2018triangle}.
 Zhang et al.~\shortcite{zhang2017} focus on the problem of robot navigation in maze-like environments and present a successor-feature-based deep RL algorithm that can transfer navigation policies across similar environments.
-Most existing models are trained and tested on mazes; an exception is~\cite{mirowski2018learning} which proposes a DRL model for navigating in cities.
+Most existing models are trained and tested on mazes; an exception is~\cite{mirowski2018learning} which proposes a deep RL model for navigating in cities.
 Zhu et al.~\shortcite{zhu2017} propose an excellent feed-forward architecture for target-driven visual navigation by combining a Siamese network with the A3C algorithm~\cite{mnih2016}.
 They focus on cross-target generalization in smaller indoor scenes and do not consider generalization to previously unseen environments.
 In~\cite{mousavian2018}, semantic scene segmentation is incorporated in learning to map from semantic information to navigation actions.
 Through comparison, we show that our method has better cross-target and cross-scene generalization.

 \paragraph{Model-based navigation.} This approach achieves better data efficiency, but has the issues of cross-scene generalization due to model imperfections.
 Several approaches have been proposed to address the model imperfection issue, such as capturing model uncertainty~\cite{deisenroth2011pilco,marco2017virtual} and incorporating semantic priors into environmental models~\cite{yang2018,mousavian2018}.
 With the advances of attention mechanisms in deep learning, many works propose modeling the environment with a memory unit.